 In addition to the dedication “W.E.M.” in the printed edition, Nicholson makes frequent manuscript references, in his copy, not only to “W.E.M.”, but also to “E.S”, identified in another manuscript note as Ernest Stanley.
 Presumably this is the second Ernest that Nicholson references in his semi-autobiographical but innocuous novel “The Romance of a Choir-boy” (1916) in which he describes photographs of two boys called Ernest.

-Which tells me that Nicholson, like Bloxam, was the one with the obsession; just as Ives, like Douglas, was the one with the cause.
-Survivors of the struggle all four.
-While Oscar, quietly camping somewhere near the battlefield was mortally wounded when he went over to see what all the fuss was about.
+All of this tells me something about Wilde.
+Nicholson, like Bloxam, was the one with the obsession; just as Ives, like Douglas, was the one with the cause.
+Survivors of the struggle all four, while Oscar was the one to suffer.
+It reminds me of the story of the family ancestor killed in an ancient war—not through any involvement, mind you, but because he happened to be quietly camping somewhere near the battlefield and was mortally wounded when he went over to see what all the fuss was about.

 With thanks to 1890s expert Michael Seeney for suggesting minor alterations which have been made to the original text of this article.